AqwamCreates/DataPredict-Neural/docs/TermsAndConditions.md

 * Copyright, trademark, or patent any source codes and icons contained in the Library, either individually or as a collection;

 * Include the icons from the Library in projects that do not utilize the Library;

+* Use the Library for cheat/exploit development, use, distribution, or any activities falling within that category, unless explicitly approved by the person/company/organization that owns the target computer/server/machine;

+* Use the Library for anti-cheat or anti-exploit evasion purposes, or engage in any actions intended to circumvent security measures, unless explicitly approved by the person/company/organization that owns the target computer/server/machine;

+* Use the codes, content, or any part of the Library as a dataset, input for artificial intelligence, or for any similar purpose aiming to derive new data, content, or applications;

+* Use the Library in any manner that violates any applicable laws or regulations.

+* Should the User violates the prohibited actions as stated above, the User must pay monetary compensation.
+No other forms of compensation will be accepted.

 ## Liability